Analysis | Why Delisting Chinese Firms Has Gained Traction in Washington

 2. What’s the point?

-China’s refusal to let the PCAOB examine Chinese audits, including those for companies registered in Hong Kong, has long been a point of contention.
-Chinese firms claim they can’t comply because Chinese national security law prohibits them from turning over audit papers to U.S. regulators.
-“All I want, and I think all the rest of us want, is for China to play by the rules,” including the rule that the PCAOB double-checks company audits, said Senator John Kennedy, a Republican who introduced the bill with a Democratic colleague, Chris Van Hollen.
+China’s refusal to let the PCAOB examine Chinese audits, including those for companies registered in Hong Kong, was long a point of contention even before the recent implosion of Luckin Coffee Inc., a Chinese chain being delisted after an accounting scandal.
+“All I want, and I think all the rest of us want, is for China to play by the rules,” said Senator John Kennedy, a Republican who introduced the bill, (S. 945), with a Democratic colleague, Chris Van Hollen.
 “Everybody has to comply with that rule -- American companies, British companies, Malaysian companies, Turkmenistan companies -- except one: Chinese companies.
-They just say ‘No.’” The NYSE and Nasdaq had previously pushed back against the idea of threatening delistings, but they’ve come under increasing government pressure amid the growing fervor for action against China.
+They just say no.” Chinese firms claim say they can’t comply because Chinese national security law prohibits them from turning over audit papers to U.S. regulators.
+The NYSE and Nasdaq had previously pushed back against the idea of threatening delistings, but they’ve come under increasing U.S. government pressure.

 3. Will this become law?